paulb00th/galapagos/content/our-diving/our-main-dive-sites.md

 {{< figure src="/img/main-dive-sites/300_OurDsites3.png" class="align-right full-width-on-small" >}}

+Travel duration: Approx. 15 mins from Puerto Ayora.

+Dive Difficulty: Ideal for 'advanced' students & clients taking a re-activate course.
+This site also has much to offer divers who already hold advanced qualifications.

+Location: To the south-west side of the bay.

-A seamount rising from 40 m to approx. 10 m, located some 15 minutes to the southwest side of the bay.
-This is an ideal location to practice when taking the Advanced course.
-Our clients can experience current and depth in controlled conditions and will likely see pelagic species such as hammerheads, eagle rays, sea turtles as well as reef fish.
+Description:  A seamount rising from 40 m to approx. 10 m, this is an ideal location to practice when taking the Advanced course.
+Our clients can experience current and depth in controlled conditions and will likely see pelagic species such as hammerhead sharks, eagle rays, sea turtles as well as reef fish.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris.
+Sometimes, El Bajo even provides divers witht he chance to watch canoodling octopus!

 <div class="grey-bar"></div>